sustainability

 Reforest

-In 2024, Laneway Festival partnered with Reforest to support local reforestation projects on behalf of our Artists across 4 project locations in Australia and New Zealand.
-We also inspired our audience members to support habitat restoration by planting a tree in their chosen location.
-Together with audiences we have restored 2,028.1m2 of habitat which has resulted in 36.6 tonnes of CO2 removal.
+Since 2024, Laneway Festival has partnered with Reforest to support local reforestation projects on behalf of our Artists across 4 project locations in Australia and New Zealand.
+We also inspired our audience members to support habitat restoration by planting a tree or protecting a 1m2 of habitat.
+Together with audiences we have restored 8,370.1m2 of habitat which has resulted in 189 tonnes of CO2 removal.
 Learn more about each project and search Laneway Festival’s impact here.

 NetNada